AnyChart/docs.anychart.com/Basic_Charts_Types/Line-Spline-StepLine_Charts.md

 ### Colorizing Elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set ".stroke()" parameter for a series.
+To apply the color to the exact series we need to set {api:anychart.graphics.vector.Stroke}**.stroke()**{api} parameter for a series.
 In the sample below we have 5 series with sample data and we'll color each series to different color.
 Here is the sample:

 {sample}BCT\_LineChart\_11{sample}